Gokulkannas/Gokulkannas/README.md

 ## About Me

-Hello! ✌️✌️ I'm Gokul Kanna, a passionate developer with experience in web development and full-stack MEAN (MongoDB, Express, Angular, Node.js) development.
+Hello! ✌️✌️ I'm Gokul Kanna, a passionate developer with experience in web development and full-stack Angular and SpringBoot development.

 ## LeetCode Profile